anilkaushikwireless/location_engine/README.md

 # location_engine
-Location engine using trilateration

-Location Engine
 This is implemented as a TASK in Kapacitor on top of influxDB and computes location and stores Asset Location Events in the influxDB

 How Location Engine works?

 Location Engine is implemented as a kapacitor task.
 It is configured for batch mode processing of all events in “last         XXX” seconds for each Monitored Asset.
 The XXX depends upon each asset and its “Chirp Period”.

 	If the Chirp Period is less than 1 second, XXX will be 2

 	If the Chirp Period is a larger number such as 15 seconds, XXX will be 16 seconds.

 	We always add additional 1 second to get all chirps to take care of asset location.
 This number is fine tuned in production

 Algorithm